-With the headlight switch off or in the FOG position, the high beam headlights and the high beam indicator come on with reduced brightness when you turn the ignition switch to the ON (II) position and release the parking brake.
+With the headlight switch in the off or 500 position, the high beam headlights and the high beam indicator come on with reduced brightness when you turn the ignition switch to the ON (II) position and release the parking brake.
 They remain on until you turn the ignition switch off, even if you set the parking brake.
+The headlights revert to normal